15 Top-Rated Tourist Attractions & Things to Do in Moscow

 In 1945, a massive Victory Parade was held here to celebrate the defeat of Nazi Germany by the Soviet Armed Forces.

 St. Basil's Cathedral, one of the most recognizable buildings on the square, was built in 1555.
 The unique cathedral has architectural details inspired by Byzantine and Asian design, as well as details that resemble those found in famous mosques.
 There are nine individual chapels inside the church, all decorated with colorful mural art.

 Both the square itself and the Kremlin are recognized as UNESCO World Heritage Sites.
 On weekends, there are sometimes stalls selling souvenirs and traditional items here, such as matryoshka (Russian nesting dolls), at the entrance of the square.

-6. Museum of Cosmonautics
+6. Discover History at the Museum of Cosmonautics

 At one point, Russia and the US were toe-to-toe when it came to space exploration.
 While that might no longer be the case, the museum's amazing collection-which includes over 85,000 items-is still awe-inspiring.

 Main exhibits include the space capsule used by Yuri Gagarin, the first human to travel into outer space; a USSR flag with moon fragments; a Soviet spacesuit; and a rocket propulsion unit from the 1960s.
 A special two-story hall showcases sections of the Mir space station interior, and there are also models of the first sputniks and a replica miniature spaceship.